-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) and Arizona Department of Environmental Quality (ADEQ) prescribe regulations that limit the amount of certain contaminants in water provided by PWS's.
-The U.S. Food and Drug Administration (FDA) regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to water systems (PWS).
+The U.S. drink, the U.S. Environmental Protection Agency (EPA) and Arizona Department of Environmental Quality (ADEQ) prescribes regulations that limit the amount of certain water that provide the same contaminants in water provided by public

+Food and Drug Administration (FDA) regulations also establish limits for contaminants in bottled protection for public health.